 2. Abnormal Database Activities

-• Rapid growth in the size of data contents, or
+• Rapid growth in the size of data contents

 3. User and Device Mismatches

 Sudden account access from a user and device combination could indicate an account has been compromised.
-GCN recommends "linking devices directly to users" to immediately detect unusual patterns in account activity.
+Linking devices directly to users can be helpful to immediately detect unusual patterns in account activity.
 These can be detected through scheduled, frequent reviews of logs.

 4. File Configuration Changes

-Deletion, replacement, or alteration of critical system files may be indicative of a compromised system.
+Deletion, replacement, or alteration of critical system files may indicate a compromised system.
 In many cases, cybercriminals will modify critical files to avoid detection as soon as they gain access.
-Since the average data retrieval component of most incidents is complete in minutes or less, real-time detection may be necessary to determine whether you're under active attack.
+Since most incidents' average data retrieval is complete in minutes or less, real-time detection may be necessary to determine whether you're under active attack.

 Common negative file changes can include: